9 Places to Cash a Check (Including Handwritten Checks)

 Pay to the Order Of

 Make sure the check is written in the name that matches your legal ID.
 Only the person whose name is on the check can cash it.
-If you want your spouse to cash your check, you need to open a joint bank account.
+If you want your spouse to cash your check, you must open a joint bank account.

 The teller won’t necessarily reject your check if it doesn’t have your full legal name.
-For example, if the check says John Doe but your driver’s license says Jonathan, it’s acceptable.
+For example, it’s acceptable if the check says John Doe but your driver’s license says Jonathan.

 Matching Dollar Amounts